How Flocabulary approaches diversity, equity, and inclusion in our content

 Representation matters, whether it’s in a big Hollywood blockbuster or a classroom.
-Flocabulary’s videos are shown to students around the world of different ages, ethnicities, abilities and genders.
-It is important to us here at Flocab HQ to support every student’s identity by creating content with diverse characters, so that students can see themselves in our lessons.
+Flocabulary’s lessons are shown to students all over the world, which is why diversity, equity, and inclusion (DEI) are a priority in our content.
+We hope to support every student’s identity by creating content students can see themselves represented.

-While inclusivity, diversity and representation are key parts of our creative process, we recognize that we can always do better.
-That’s why we’ve worked with third party organizations to audit our content to identify areas of improvement.
+While representation and diversity, equity, and inclusion are all key parts of our creative process, we recognize that we can always do better.
+That’s why we’ve worked with third-party organizations to audit our content to identify areas of improvement.

 After spending time writing and editing your own essay, it becomes harder to see the mistakes and have an objective eye.
-This can happen during the creative process at Flocab, too, and we strive to have several people view our videos before we put them on the website.
-We do this in order to be as inclusive and eliminate as many mistakes as possible.
+This can happen during the creative process at Flocabulary, too, and we strive to have several people view our videos before we put them on the website.
+We do this in order to be inclusive and equitable and eliminate as many mistakes as possible.

-Our lessons go through a lot of changes before they go public.
-We often have to go back and modify illustrations in order to provide more diversity and representation.
-Most of these modifications come from organic suggestions from the team, but occasionally, we’ll release a video and fix it due to feedback.
+Our lessons go through many changes before they go live to the public.
+We often go back and modify illustrations in order to provide more diversity and representation.
+Most of these modifications come from organic suggestions from our internal team, but we also fix videos based on our user feedback when needed.

 For our Hyperbole lesson, we wanted to represent the song’s rapper, Sammus, as the character.
 In the first iteration, her skin was drawn lighter than it is in real life.
 So we changed it.
 Check out the various iterations below.

-We’re committed to expanding representation in all Flocabulary videos, and want to be transparent with our viewers about how we approach diversity in our content.
-If you ever have feedback for us, just drop us an email at firstname.lastname@example.org.
+We’re committed to expanding representation in all Flocabulary videos and want to be transparent with our viewers about how we approach diversity, equity, and inclusion in our content.
+If you ever have feedback for us, please contact us.